 Abandoned carts have long been a prime remarketing opportunity.
 Users who abandon their online shopping carts before completing their transactions do so for a wide variety of reasons, some of which you have absolutely no control over.
 But reaching out to those users who simply forgot or got distracted has become a time-tested means of satisfying customers and improving your bottom line.
+You can send abandoned cart emails with MailPoet also.

 GDPR threatens to change all that—and if you’re operating an ecommerce site or selling within the European Union, you simply won’t be able to treat abandoned cart emails the same way you used to.